 dhcpconfigs that are used for hostname setting.

-- Bash scripts that are used by
+- Bash scripts that are used during instance setup.

 - System init scripts (

 Compute engine OS Login packages.
 OS Login allows you to use IAM roles to manage access to VM instances.

 - NSS and PAM modules to enable OS Login functionality.

 gce-disk-expand.
 The on-boot resize scripts for root partition.